aryangupta701/django-monitoring-restro/readme.md

 `http://127.0.0.1:8000/get_report/<report-id>`

-##  logic for computing the hours overlap and uptime/downtime
+##  Logic for computing the hours overlap and uptime/downtime

 1. Every time is converted into UTC before use